 The best bars in Miami

 Indulge your sense of nostalgia and love for ‘80s kitsch at this MiMO gem, injecting new life into the former Magnum Lounge space—home to Miami’s oldest bar.
 Much of what’s left and all of what’s been added seems frozen in time, harkening back to decades when David Bowie ruled, Pac-Man not Candy Crush was what you did to blow off your friends and music came from a jukebox.
-The result is the collective efforts of Broken Shaker/Bar Lab's Gabe Orta and Elad Zvi and the Workshop Collective's Jourdan Binder, plus Vagabond chef Alex Chang, who the guys enlisted to helm the eccentric bar menu (think cool ranch beef crackling and French escargot).
-The cocktails menu is in keeping with the old-school theme, striking a balance between classics, like the Sex on the Beach and new favorites, such as the rum-based Nobody Puts Baby In a Corner.
+The result is the collective efforts of Broken Shaker/Bar Lab’s Gabe Orta and Elad Zvi and the Workshop Collective's Jourdan Binder.
+The cocktails menu is in keeping with the old-school theme, striking a balance between classics, like the Sex on the Beach and new favorites, such as the Life by Stereo, a spicy riff on a Paloma made with Olmeca Altos Tequila, Ancho Verde, fresh grapefruit and an herb cordial.

 Everything old is new again at this classic cocktail bar.
 Cordial mixologists—waistcoats and all—pour deliciously authentic drinks in a space that feels worlds away from the hustle of South Beach, yet is in the heart of it all.
 The lounge’s retro stylings, complete with leather banquettes, live jazz and a side patio for cigar smoking and dominoes, make it feel as if the Rat Pack could walk through the door at any moment.